Skip to content

 Today we’re going to look at Acacia Haze in real homes, peruse some palettes, peak at trim options, and finally dabble in dupes!

-Acacia Haze is a smoky green that is just a little more gray than the average sage.
+Acacia Haze is a smoky green that is just a little more gray than the average sage green.
 It’s dark enough to work well on exteriors, but light enough to use on more than one wall.

 LRV of Sherwin Williams Acacia Haze